-The original 2019 Annual Action Plan presented the City's strategy for use of the entitlement funding allocation during Fiscal Year 2019 to meet the objectives outlined in the Consolidated Plan for housing, homelessness, special needs, public services, economic development, public improvements, and neighborhood revitalization.
+The 2019 Annual Action Plan presented the City's strategy for use of the entitlement funding allocation during Fiscal Year 2019 to meet the objectives outlined in the Consolidated Plan for housing, homelessness, special needs, public services, economic development, public improvements, and neighborhood revitalization.
 The information was presented in narrative and table form.
-Finally, the 2019 Action Plan states the manner in which the City intends to address other areas covered in the Consolidated Plan including barriers to affordable housing, coordination of resources, and program monitoring.
+Finally, the 2019 Action Plan states how the City intends to address other areas covered in the Consolidated Plan including barriers to affordable housing, coordination of resources, and program monitoring.